 Evidence about IDW effectiveness: A mixed method study was conducted to evaluate the effectiveness and acceptability of the IDW and compare the delivery formats—virtual and face-to-face formats.
 The study found IDWs to be acceptable and effective for collaboration and growth and for enhancing success in obtaining grants.
 A third of IDW presenters ultimately received funding for their proposal, and more than 80% of those who presented indicated they would present again in the future.
 Additionally, the IDW structure and facilitation process were found to be acceptable, and the virtual format was found to be equally as effective and acceptable as the face-to-face format.
 The study revealed IDWs to be a strong methodology for enhancing implementation science grant proposals.

-The next IDW will occur in the morning of the SIRC 2019 pre-conference (September 12th).
+The next IDW will occur at the SIRC 2022 pre-conference (September 8th).
 Please note, this is an invited event for members of our Network of Expertise (NoE).

 We welcome a range of implementation and implementation research topics at SIRC IDWs.
 We especially encourage work in progress from our Practitioner NoE and those involving international and socio-culturally diverse populations and settings.